 CMP is a thin-section optical method that provides molecular signals for classification of cells and large processes.
-Ultrathin sections are immunoprobed for different small molecules, imaged optically, registered by ir-tools, and visualized as multichannel molecular signatures of different cell types.
-A tutorial on CMP is provided in Protocol S1.
-All cells have small molecule signatures and these are most evident in the central nervous system [57,58] and retina [5,27,54,59].
-A library of four to eight small molecules can segment retinal populations into 20 or more natural molecular cell classes [5,55].
+Ultrathin sections are immunoprobed for different small molecules, imaged optically, registered by irtools, and visualized as multichannel molecular signatures of different cell types.
+A tutorial on CMP is provided in the Supplementary Material.
+All cells have small molecule signatures and these are most evident in the central nervous system [57,58] and retina [5,27,54,59] .
+A library of 4-8 small molecules can segment retinal populations into 20 or more natural molecular cell classes [5,55].
 CMP can also segment many cell processes into different functional classes with high fidelity [17,56].
-Figure 12 displays a retinal microneuroma ssTEM (Fig 12A), its bounding CMP ssLM images as multispectral overlays (Figure 12B and 12C), and its corresponding theme map after K-means classification with CMPView (Figure 12D).
-The four 90-nm sections preceding the ssTEM set were processed for CMP using IgGs targeting glutamate (IgG E), glycine (IgG G), taurine (IgG τ), and GABA (IgG γ) and aligned with the initial ssTEM image with ir-tweak.
-After classification with these four signatures alone, we show that there are four superclasses of ACs (y1, y2, G1, G2), two BC superclasses (Et, EtG), two GC superclasses (E, E γ), the glial Müller cell class (τ Q), and the
+Figure 12 displays a retinal microneuroma ssTEM (Fig 12A), its bounding CMP ssLM images as multispectral overlays (Fig. 12B,C), and its corresponding theme map after K-means classification with CMPView (Fig. 12D).
+The four 90 nm sections preceding the ssTEM set were processed for CMP using IgGs targeting glutamate (IgG E), glycine (IgG G), taurine (IgG $\tau$ ), and GABA (IgG $\gamma$ ) and aligned with the initial ssTEM image with ir-tweak.
+After classification with these four signatures alone, we show that there are four superclasses of ACs (y1, y2, G1, G2), two BC superclasses (Ετ, EτG), two GC superclasses (E, Eγ), the glial Müller cell class $(\tau Q)$ and the retinal pigmented epithelium class, similar to results in normal mouse, primate and rabbit retinas.
+One critical feature of such theme maps is completeness: every cell in the TEM mosaic is classified into a known biological group and every process traced from it is similarly tagged.
+No other method has yet achieved this scale of functional coverage.